Fitzroy Bay (New Zealand)

 Fitzroy Bay is a bay close to the entrance of Wellington Harbour in New Zealand.
 It lies to the southeast of the entrance to the harbour, between Pencarrow Head (to the north) and Baring Head (to the south).
+Lake Kohangatera drains into the bay through Gollans Stream.

 The bay has been the site of several shipwrecks, predominantly caused by the strong winds and swells which run through Cook Strait.
+They include Matilda in 1848, Henry in 1852, Port Glasgow in 1858, Affiance in 1867, Halcione in 1896 and Paiaka in 1906.